|SAKI HOME | TOOLKIT | WEBINARS | VIRTUAL ACADEMY||

-SAKI awarded the Phoenix Police Department a grant in the amount of $1.5 million, which it will use to test SAKs and implement several initiatives involving training, investigations, and evidence processing.
-SAKI also awarded the Maricopa County Attorney's Office a grant in the amount of $1.2 million, which it will use to test SAKs, as well as investigate and prosecute cases involving the kits.
+In FY2016, SAKI awarded the Phoenix Police Department a grant in the amount of $1.5 million, which it used to test SAKs and implement several initiatives involving training, investigations, and evidence processing.
+The Phoenix Police Department works closely with the Maricopa County Attorney's Office on their SAKI project.

 Please direct all media inquiries to: